A route to discover the windmills of Spain

 The Mota del Cuervo - Belmonte route

 Lovers of mountain biking have an appointment with a circular route with a landscape that’s 100% typical of Castilla-La Mancha, and packed with history.The province of Cuenca also has windmills that stand imposingly among the hills of La Mancha.
 In this case, the route begins in Mota del Cuervo, a town also known as 'El Balcón de la Mancha'.
 From the hill overlooking the town, you can enjoy views of the seven windmills located in this town.
 El Zurdo (this one’s famous because its sails turn anti-clockwise - ‘zurdo’ means left in Spanish) stands apart from the other six.
-There’s a demonstration of how the mill machinery works, just as it did in the time of Cervantes, each Saturday at the El Gigante mill.At the other end of our route is impressive, monumental Belmonte. best known for its Gothic-Mudejar style castle, and its beautifully preserved old quarter.
+There’s a demonstration of how the mill machinery works, just as it did in the time of Cervantes, each Saturday at the El Gigante mill.At the other end of our route is impressive, monumental Belmonte, known mainly for its Gothic-Mudejar castle and its well-preserved historic centre.
 But don’t forget that it also has three majestic windmills, one of which is still open to visitors.
-The path leading up to them is a steep one, but the prize is the stunning view you get from up on high.Before heading back to Mota del Cuervo, we recommend stopping off in Pedernoso.
+The path leading up to them is a steep one, but the prize is the stunning view you get from up on high.Before returning to Mota del Cuervo, we recommend stopping at El Pedernoso.
 This little country village will be the icing on the cake.

 Travel plans for inspiring you